TopEFT/topeft/analysis/topeft_run2/README_faketau_sf_fitter.md

 ### Input histogram contract

-The input pkl must contain both active histogram keys:
+Each input pkl must contain both active histogram keys:

 * `tau0Fpt`, with axes `process`, `channel`, `systematic`, and `tau0Fpt`;
 * `tau0Tpt`, with axes `process`, `channel`, `systematic`, and `tau0Tpt`.

 The optional `tau0Fpt_sumw2` and `tau0Tpt_sumw2` companions provide weighted statistical uncertainties.
-If a companion is absent or lacks its expected dense axis, the fitter logs a warning and falls back to Poisson counting uncertainty for that path.
+If a companion is absent from all inputs or lacks its expected dense axis, the fitter logs a warning and falls back to Poisson counting uncertainty for that path.
 Produce histograms without `--no-sumw2` when the weighted sumw² uncertainties are required.
-See the
-[Run 2 analysis README](README.md#run-scripts-and-processors)
-for the shared sumw² production guidance.
+See the [Run 2 analysis README](README.md#run-scripts-and-processors) for the shared sumw² production guidance.

+For multiple input pkls, required `tau0Fpt` and `tau0Tpt` histograms are combined by histogram addition before fake-rate extraction.
+Optional sumw² companions must be consistently present in every input file or consistently absent from every input file.
+Consistently present sumw² companions are combined by direct addition, matching the `make_cr_and_sr_plots.py` convention for variance-like `*_sumw2` histograms; this is the quadrature-equivalent combination for stored sums of squared weights.
+Mixed sumw² availability raises an error naming the affected companion and the files with/without it.

 Configured Ftau/Ttau channel expectations come from `TAU_CH_LST_CR["2los_1tau"]` in `topeft/channels/ch_lst.json`, or from the file